vertuzz/tg_expense_tracker/README.md

 ## Notes

-- Expenses are now automatically organized into monthly sheets (MM-YYYY format) in Google Sheets.
+- Expenses are automatically organized into monthly sheets (MM-YYYY format) in each user's Google Sheet.
+- Users must set their spreadsheet using `/setsheet <spreadsheet_id_or_url>` before adding expenses (accepts both Sheet ID and full URL).
 - The LLM parser has been refactored to reduce code duplication and improve maintainability.